giocomai/rbackupr/README.md

     common use cases.
 -   a table with details about the project folders (“rbackupr_projects”).
 This will have one row per project created.
--   one table per folder.
-It will be called “rbackupr_project_ProjectName”, where “ProjectName” is the name of the project, typically set with `rb_set_project()`.
+-   one table for folders and one for files under each project.
+They will be called “rbackupr_folders_ProjectName” and “rbackupr_files_ProjectName”, where “ProjectName” is the name of the project, typically set with `rb_set_project()`.

 ## Things to keep in mind